ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/selavy.rst

 Selavy is the ASKAP implementation of the source-finding algorithms of Duchamp (publicly available at the `Duchamp website`_).

 Duchamp is a source-finder designed for three-dimensional datasets (such as HI spectral-line cubes), but is easily applied to two- or one-dimensional data.
-There is an extensive user's guide available on the Duchamp website that provides detail about the algorithms.
+There is an extensive user's guide available on the Duchamp website that provides details about the algorithms.
 Users are also referred to the Duchamp journal paper `Whiting (2012), MNRAS 421, 3242`_ for further details and examples.
 The name 'Duchamp' comes from `Marcel Duchamp`_, the artist who pioneered the art of the "readymade", or "found object".

 Selavy uses the core Duchamp algorithms, and adds new features as dictated by the requirements of ASKAP processing.
 See `Whiting & Humphreys (2012), PASA 29, 371`_ for descriptions and some benchmarks.
 The new features include support for distributed processing, Gaussian fitting to two-dimensional images, variable-threshold detection, and additional pre- and post-processing algorithms specified by the Survey Science Teams.
 The name 'Selavy' comes from `Rrose Selavy`_, a pseudonym of Marcel Duchamp.